bokeh/bokeh/sphinx/source/docs/user_guide/embed.rst

         .then(function(item) { return Bokeh.embed.embed_item(item) })
     </script>

-Or, with modern syntax, like that:
+Or, with modern syntax, like this:

 .. code-block:: html